 Today, I’m sharing with you four ways to make your blog posts or writings more readable.
 I can’t count the number of times I have been interested in reading a blog post, but lose interest almost immediately because of bad grammar and appearance.
 Your blog might be losing readers that you are not aware of due to this, and I hope this post helps in avoiding that.By no means am I a perfect writer, but I have learnt a lot since starting my blog, and I’m sharing these minimal tips with you, especially fellow bloggers.
 Continue reading “Make Your Blog Readable!”

 You start to take some of the worlds’ burden upon yourself, and it is too much to carry.
 I can’t count the number of times I thought to myself and prayed that God will just come back already.
-Continue reading “How to live in a world devoid of God’s presence”
+Continue reading “How to live in a world deficient of God’s presence”